mookkiah/mahendran/_posts/2022-01-09-ubuntu-scheduled-poweroff-and-poweron.md

 ## Other options not tried or used or gained confidence to share
-- rtcwake - Not sure it will wake up if PC power unplugged and plugged in.
 - specifying username in crontab instead of using `sudo crontab -e` - https://serverfault.com/questions/352835/crontab-running-as-a-specific-user
     ```
     43 5 * * * root /usr/sbin/shutdown -h now > /home/automation/shutdown.log 2>&1